New Chapter Applications

 Application.
 The law school makes its formal application for a chapter by a letter signed by the dean that is addressed to the President by November 1st.
 The letter should state that the dean believes that the law school qualifies for a chapter and that accordingly the law school makes application for the establishment of a chapter.
 In this letter or an accompanying memorandum, the dean should describe briefly the particulars that demonstrate that the law school complies with each of the eleven requirements for the establishment of a chapter.

-Two printed copies of the application shall be sent to the Secretary-Treasurer, along with seven thumb (flash) drive copies of the materials described below and a $500 application fee.
+Digital copies of the application and the supporting documentation described below shall be sent to the Secretary-Treasurer, along with a $500 application fee.
 The application is composed of:

 1. Letter or memorandum from the dean of the applicant school summarizing the school’s compliance with the eleven requirements for a Coif chapter.